alandipert/intension/README.md

 Clojure makes it easy and efficient to create, update, and access places within immutable, nested associative structures like maps-of-maps or vectors-of-maps.

-However, Clojure doesn't help much with **querying** these structures.
+However, Clojure doesn't help much with **querying** these structures, particularly when there are relationships across elements within the structure.
 As a result, programmers are often compelled to implement bespoke query engines and DSLs on a per-application basis.

-This library contains a set of functions for converting associative structures to in-memory databases suitable for query via [Datalog][0] implementations like those found in [Datomic][1] and [DataScript][2].
+This library contains a set of functions for converting associative structures to in-memory databases suitable for query via Datomic-flavored [Datalog][0] implementations like [Datomic][1]'s own or [DataScript][2].

 ## Usage